-You may find is especially effective if you’re aiming at knowing your audience better – for instance, if you want to create or validate your marketing personas.
-This will prove useful for insights such as your users’ age, gender, or urban/rural lifestyle, to name a few.
+You may find it especially effective if you're aiming at knowing your audience better – for instance, if you want to create or validate your marketing personas.
+This will prove useful for insights such as your users' age, gender, or urban/rural lifestyle, to name a few.

-When is it not recommended?
+When is the survey sample-sized technique not recommended?

 If you're planning to ask your audience for crucial feedback that conditions your product/service goals or public perception.
 You want to ask as many people as applicable, especially for data such as NPS, where the bigger the number of respondents, the more accurate your action plan will be.

 How do I make sure my surveys are well-received?

 Preventing survey fatigue has a lot to do with the proper determination of your target audience and frequency of contact.
 But that's not all.

 Your respondents can feel overwhelmed if you ask too lengthy (i.e. both illegible and exhausting) questions or too intrusive.

 Naturally, sometimes long questions are necessary, and you can't cut them down if you want to stay accurate.
 But all other times, we recommend you hit that backspace button as far as it'll go, especially if the survey is longer than one question.